Nabors: Largest Onshore Fleet Operator A Risky Bet

 The recent plight of Nabors (NYSE:NBR) represents one of the great paradoxes of the oil markets: as oil prices recover, stocks that appear to be the perfect beneficiary of a recovery can still plunge.
 Nabors, despite owning and operating the world's largest onshore drilling fleet, continued to lose money throughout 2016 even as oil companies increased drilling activities.

-The fundamentals driving this poor financial performance in the short-term can present long-term opportunities to investors willing to wait for the benefits of increased operating expenses to result in future revenues.
+The fundamentals driving this poor financial performance in the short term can present long-term opportunities to investors willing to wait for the benefits of increased operating expenses to result in future revenues.
 But regardless of an investor's time horizon, the future of Nabors is pinned on questionable assumptions that recent drilling increases will continue and that the company's operations will benefit from new efficiencies going forward.

 Understanding Nabors' Poor Performance

-Nabors recent struggles, including a year-over-year stock decline in excess of 50% and a recently announced quarterly loss of $0.52 per share, are not new; they are simply the next installments in a long line of lackluster financial performance.
-In fact, after accounting for "Unusual Expenses," Nabors posted negative Net Income every year since 2013.
+Nabors' recent struggles, including a year-over-year stock decline in excess of 50% and a recently announced quarterly loss of $0.52 per share, are not new; they are simply the next installments in a long line of lackluster financial performance.
+In fact, after accounting for "Unusual Expenses," Nabors posted negative net income every year since 2013.

 But after a modest oil price recovery in 2016 and Nabors earning an outsized share of increased drilling activity (highlighted by the graphic below), the logical conclusion would be that 2017 would not look like 2016 (or 2015 and 2014) for Nabors.
-As Lower 48 Exploration and Production companies resumed activities with oil prices buoyed by OPEC's October cut, Nabors seemed well-positioned to benefit.
+As Lower 48 Exploration and Production companies resumed activities with oil prices buoyed by OPEC's October cut, Nabors seemed well positioned to benefit.
 How, then, did the company post a $.52 per share loss last quarter?

 Data Source: Company Presentation

-While the company admitted in its Earnings Call that results were worse than expected, management still pointed to nonrecurring costs as the culprits of poor performance.
-For example, reactivation costs can reach up to $500,000 per rig, and the geography of the increased drilling activity (think of all the talk of the Permian and Eagle Ford heard in E&P Calls) forced Nabors to move some rigs out of the Bakken and into Texas.
+While the company admitted in its earnings call that results were worse than expected, management still pointed to nonrecurring costs as the culprits of poor performance.
+For example, reactivation costs can reach up to $500,000 per rig, and the geography of the increased drilling activity (think of all the talk of the Permian and Eagle Ford heard in E&P calls) forced Nabors to move some rigs out of the Bakken and into Texas.
 This should not stir concern among shareholders, as these are necessary upfront costs that are outweighed by the long-term cash flows the rigs generate.

 Something to monitor closely in the next quarter is labor costs, as the increased training costs associated with expanding the company's presence can create further downward pressure on earnings for as long as Nabors activates more rigs.
 This results from the talent pool running dry, with the amount of former Nabors employees available to hire decreasing as activity accelerates.
-Nabors touched on this in the recent conference call, admitting it to be an unfortunate fact of operating: "In the first quarter of 2017, only 57% were rehires.
+Nabors touched on this in the recent conference call, admitting it to be an unfortunate fact of operating:

+"In the first quarter of 2017, only 57% were rehires.
 We have also hired recruits well ahead of revenue to accommodate required training.
 This is the reality which we are managing going forward in this environment."

 Despite rising potential labor costs and reactivation costs, Nabors believes it can drive costs down through operational efficiencies.
 This, coupled with revenue increases as the result of realizing the benefits of higher spot rates, can send the company on a path to creating significant shareholder value.
-The higher revenue can be earned by restructuring contracts at prices higher than what the rates the company currently realizes, as many soon-to-be expired contracts are priced below rates their rigs would currently command in the market.
-To this end, the company said in the Q1 2017 earnings call that "Contracts with more than 75% of our Lower 48 rigs will roll within the next six months with 45% currently on workflow contracts.
+The higher revenue can be earned by restructuring contracts at prices higher than what the rates the company currently realizes, as many soon-to-be expired contracts are priced below rates its rigs would currently command in the market.
+To this end, the company said in the Q1 2017 earnings call that:

+"Contracts with more than 75% of our Lower 48 rigs will roll within the next six months with 45% currently on workflow contracts.
 We anticipate rates for this group of rigs will exceed $20,000 starting in the second half of the year.
 We expect our revenue per day to inflect in the second quarter."

-It remains to be seen just how much of a boom to earnings this can be; a rough analysis shows that the company's average daily revenue per domestic rig last quarter was just south of $20,000, so, not accounting for any premiums, the distance between their average current realized rates and what they're guiding for seems insufficient to, in itself, erase the company's losses.
+It remains to be seen just how much of a boom to earnings this can be; a rough analysis shows that the company's average daily revenue per domestic rig last quarter was just south of $20,000, so, not accounting for any premiums, the distance between its average current realized rates and what it's guiding for seems insufficient to, in itself, erase the company's losses.
 Erasing the company's losses fully will have to come in part from the phasing out of one-time expenses and continued operational improvements.

 Data Source: Company Filings